dart-lang/setup-dart/README.md

     * The available build flavors are `release` and `raw`.
     * The `release` flavor contains published builds.
-    * The `raw` flavor contains unpublished builds; these can be used by developers to test against SDK versions before a release.
-Note that the `main` release channel only supports `raw` build flavor.
+    * The `raw` flavor contains unpublished builds; these can be used by developers to test against SDK versions before a signed release is available.
+Note that the  `main` release channel only supports the `raw` build flavor.

   * `architecture`: The CPU architecture to setup support for.
     * Valid options are `x64`, `ia32`, `arm`, and `arm64`.